Native American Stone Tools

 #9167Z 1 3/4" x 1 1/4" An Adena blunt or stunner with a lovely "Beaver-tail", anciently chipped, likely dates to late Archaic to Woodland period, ca. 3000 - 1200 B.P., Southeast US $14.00

-#3125L 1 1/8" x 1 1/8" A stemmed blunt/scraper, hafted, the straight top edge is steeply beveled on one side to produce a scraping surface, Native American, Pre-European, I suspect this would be a must have tool when working animal hide, North Georgia $14.00
+#3125L 1 1/8" x 1 1/8" A stemmed blunt/scraper, hafted, the straight top edge is steeply beveled on one side to produce a scraping surface, Native American, Pre-European contact, I suspect this would be a must have tool when working animal hide, North Georgia $14.00

 #12009C 1 3/8" x 1 5/8" A stemmed blunt/scraper, hafted, the straight top edge is steeply beveled on one side to produce a scraping surface, silky black chert, I suspect this would be a must have tool when working animal hide, Southeast US $14.00